kana-master/kana-master/gameflow.md

 ## Game Logic

-The selected level starts and presents the user a random syllable (Hiragna / Katakana) as well as four possible answers.
+The selected level starts and presents the user a random syllable (Hiragana / Katakana) as well as four possible answers.
 The available syllables depend on the selected level.

 If the correct answer was selected, the game immediately goes to the next syllable.

 If a wrong answer was selected, the game shows a quick indicator that something was wrong, removes a heart container and then goes to the next syllable.

-If the required amount of syllables have been answered, the game navigates to the success screen and informs the player how many Gems / Jewels he won as well as if he unlocked new things like syllables.
+If the required amount of syllables have been answered, the game navigates to the success screen and informs the player how many gems / jewels they won as well as if they unlocked new things like syllables.

-If the user runs out of Heart Containers the game navigates to the failure screen.
+If the user runs out of heart containers the game navigates to the failure screen.

 ## Game Segments